Sam Sturt: 2024 season

 Following a breakout season in 2023, Sturt was surprisingly unable to break back into the Fremantle senior side, with only one match played in the first 10 rounds of the 2024 AFL season.
 However, once he did he continued right where he left off kicking 11.2 in his first 5 games.
 A highlight of this form being his equal game high 3.1 and 12 disposals during Fremantle's one point win over the top of the ladder team in round 16.
-After speculation Sam was considering a move to an eastern states based club, he signed a two-year contract extension in September to remain at the Dockers until at least 2026.
+After speculation Sturt was considering a move to an eastern states based club, he signed a two-year contract extension in September to remain at the Dockers until at least 2026.

 2025 season

 During a pre-season match simulation in January, Sturt tackled teammate Cooper Simpson and appeared in pain as play moved on.
 It turned out that he had flared up a long standing knee issue.
-This has caused him to miss the first half of the season.
+This caused him to miss the first half of the season.
 Sturt came back and played 2 WAFL games in July before falling to another knee injury.
 This put him out for the remainder of the year.
-Overall, 2025 was difficult year for Sam, playing no AFL games in 2025 and only 2 WAFL games, due to the knee injuries.
+Overall, 2025 was difficult year for Sturt, playing no AFL games in 2025 and only 2 WAFL games, due to the knee injuries.
+Following successive knee injuries, Sturt underwent a knee reconstruction in August 2025.